GaiaNet-AI/docs/docs/node-guide/customized-node-setting.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Customzied your node
+# Customized your node

 From the Quick Start guide, we learned how to run a GaiaNet node and get the reward.
 This article will show you how to run a customzied node based on your needs.